A

 Insertion Loss A measure of the attenuation of a device by determining the output of a system before and after the device is inserted into the system.

-Insulated Wire A conductor of electricty covered with a non-conducting material.
+Insulated Wire A conductor of electricity covered with a non-conducting material.

 Insulation A non-conductive material usually surrounding or separating two conductive materials.
 Often called the dielectric in a radio frequency cable.

-Insulation Class Rating A temperature rating descriptive of classes of insulations for which various tests are made to distinguish the materials, not related necessarily to operating temperatures.
+Insulation Class Rating A temperature rating descriptive of classes of insulation for which various tests are made to distinguish the materials, not related necessarily to operating temperatures.

 Insulation Level (Cable) The thickness of insulation for circuits having ground fault detectors which interrupt fault currents within: